JyotiKumari2/JyotiKumari2/README.md

 I love to solve algorithmic problems, I am learning Data Structures & Algorithms.
 I have started solving problems on various competitive coding sites like Codeforces and CodeChef.

 Apart from this, I like to read good books, listen to music, drawing & sketching.
-And I like to connect with like-minded people.
+And I love to connect with like-minded people.

 --------